ryantd42/NY-Legislative-Git/2023/S3189A-2023/bill.md

  website.
 For the purposes of this section, the term "managed care organ- ization" shall mean an entity operating pursuant to section 364-j of the social services law or article 44 of the public health law.
+  §  5.
+1. The commissioners of the departments of taxation and finance, health and labor, in consultation with the office of temporary and disa- bility assistance, shall undertake a  study  regarding  the  use  of  an expanded  state  earned  income  tax credit as a strategy to improve the home care aide workforce.
+Such study  shall  include  an  evaluation  of issues, including but not limited to:
+  a.  the range of increase needed to increase total compensation to the median compensation by county and/or region;
+  b. implementation challenges related to  a  specific  sector  enhanced earned income credit;
+  c. possible effects on worker recruitment and retention;
+  d. fiscal impact on the state; and
+  e.  any  other  issues  as determined by the commissioners and depart- ments.
+  2. The study shall include a public hearing and/or other processes  to gather  information  from  all  interested  parties.
+The commissioner of taxation and finance shall report the findings of  the  study  no  later than  nine  months  after the effective date of this act or December 31, 2024, whichever is sooner.
-  §  7.
+  § 6.
 Severability.
 If any provision of this act, or  any  application of any provision of this act, is held to be invalid, or to violate or be inconsistent  with  any federal law or regulation, that shall not affect the validity or effectiveness of any other provision of this act, or any other application of any provision of this act which can be given effect without that provision or application; and to that end,  the  provisions and applications of this act are severable.
-  § 8.
-This act shall take effect immediately; provided,  however,  that section two of this act shall take effect January 1, 2024.
+  §  7.
+This act shall take effect immediately; provided, however, that section two of this act shall take effect January 1, 2025.